EnoughTea/dades/README.md

 ## Are there any existing solutions for DDS reading? ##

 - OpenTK example DDS loader cannot deal with partial cubemaps and formats other than DXT1-5.
-- DevIL .NET Wrapper can only deal with flat textures.
+- DevIL .NET Wrapper can only deal with flat textures and doesn't parallelize well.
-- DDSLib requires XNA.
+- DDSLib supports a fair amount of formats, but requires XNA.

 There must be a better loader in a C++ world, if you are into wrappers and interop.